The TI team is grateful for the input and support of our many partners and advisors.

 NGO/Sector Specialists – WASH

-Susan Davis is the founder and Executive Director of Improve International, has 25 years of leadership roles in both the for-profit and non-profit worlds.
-Improve International is a not-for-profit research and consulting firm that seeks ways to improve the responses to the global water and sanitation crises.
+Susan Davis is the Global Coordinator for Agenda for Change.
+Previously Susan was the Founder and Executive Director of Improve International.
+She has 25 years of leadership roles in both the for-profit and non-profit worlds.
 She’s on the advisory boards for Georgia Tech’s Grand Challenges program, Desert Research Institute’s Circuit Rider program, Transform International, and the Water Point Data Exchange.
 Susan served on the boards of the Millennium Water Alliance and WASH Advocates, and is a contributing editor for Engineering for Change.
 Susan has evaluated or supported international development activities in 20 countries and managed a $1 million WASH in Schools project in China on behalf of The Coca-Cola Company.
 On the Senior Management Team at Water For People, she led the development of their transformative strategic plan.
 She began her work in international development with WaterPartners International (now water.org), and has also worked with CARE USA.
 Full profile available here: https://www.linkedin.com/in/susanmicheledavis

 Henk Holtslag is a specialist in so called SMARTechs, being innovative low cost water and sanitation technologies that in general are produced by the local private sector.
 Examples are manual well drilling, rope pumps, rainwater harvesting and groundwater recharge, irrigation and household water filters.
 He has over 30 years experience in both failures and success in 18 developing countries in Latin America, Asia and Africa.
 He is co-initiator of the SMART Centre group; www.smartcentregroup.com which consist of training centres in Tanzania, Malawi, Mozambique, Zambia, and starting up in several other countries.
 He was a key person in the dissemination of the rope pump, an effective low cost hand pump of which there now are 70.000 installed in Nicaragua and 40.000 in Africa.